 Our partners in the delivery of the project included Grafton Architects, Blackwood Associates Conservation Architects, Cunnane Stratton Reynolds, Kevin Cleary & Associates, CRDS Ltd. and Jons Civil Engineering Ltd. as contractor.

 The design team faced many challenges at the commencement of the project, including the:

 - presence of active railway lines requiring the scheme to span over and below existing railway infrastructure

 - historic boundary wall running along the linear park

-The project demonstrates how brownfield sites, even those considered by some as too problematic to be viable, can be imaginatively repurposed by community-led projects that drive lasting economic, social, environmental and cultural benefits.
+The project demonstrates how brownfield sites can be imaginatively repurposed by community-led projects that drive lasting economic, social, environmental and cultural benefits.

 Significant stakeholder consultations were undertaken with local community groups, promoters, partners, and special interest groups to give the people who live, work and make use of the area a genuine voice in the design of the project.
 Through individual meetings, open community drop-in days and leaflet drops within the local community, DCC, the NTA and the design and construction teams developed a clear, shared vision for the project: to improve the quality of life in Dublin’s north inner city by transforming an extensive, brownfield site into a safe, attractive walking and cycling route.

 To achieve this vision, ROD adopted a holistic approach to the planning of the project, assembling a multidisciplinary design team of engineers, ecologists, archaeologists, architects, and landscape architects.
 With the depth of expertise within the team, we could identify how best to create a meaningful sense of place for the local community while simultaneously delivering a critical piece of walking and cycling infrastructure.